 Luckily for you, I’ve hand-picked some awesome peripherals to cover each of the basic PC gaming needs, just check them out below!

 23″, 1080p 60Hz, 2ms response time – Great for gaming View

 CM Storm Devastator II KB+M Combo

 An awesome keyboard + mouse combo from Cooler Master for around $30!
 Available with red, green, or blue backlighting.

 Creative Sound BlasterX H5

 Extremely comfortable with great audio quality!
 Definitely one of the better gaming headsets you can get, in my opinion.
 View

 Reflex Lab Mouse Pad

 Super smooth, very accurate, and extremely comfortable to use!
 Reflex Lab mouse pads are available in 4 sizes from your basic 9″ x 8″ right up to a whopping 36″ x 18″!
 View

-Because the motherboard included in this build doesn’t come with any kind of integrated WiFI, if you’re planning on using WiFi then you’re going to need an adapter of some sort.
+Because the motherboard included in this build doesn’t come with any kind of on board WiFi, most don’t, if you have to use WiFi then you’re going to need an adapter.